dbroeglin/windows-lab/README.md

         +------+  +-------+  +----------+  +--------+

 To test NetScaler authentication: ensure the lab was created with variable environment `WITH_NETSCALER` set to `true` or execute provisioning files `03_populate_AD2.ps1` in `DC01` and `05_populate_adfs.ps1` in `ADFS01`.

+# Annex 2: Certificate generation

+We use auto-signed SSL certificates in the lab.
+They are stored in the `certs` directory and where generated with the code present in `Contrib\New-TestCertificates.ps1`.

+The _ADFS Token Signing_ certificate is generated during ADFS installation and stored in the `tmp` directory.
+The certificate is then reused by the NetScaler configuration script.
+This directory's content is not committed to source control because each ADFS installation will be different.